vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ### Another language

 Now, suppose that we work in a bilingual workplace and all our PDFs have a German version too.
-We want to store these in Peakboard Hub as well so that the user can view them too.
+We want to store these in Peakboard Hub as well, so that users who prefer German can choose the German versions of the PDFs.
 So, we create a German version of each sub-folder, where we will add the German PDFs:

 ```
 Template_Company_Information_PDF/